Inventory Manager Job Description and Responsibilities

 Updated May 23, 2023

 An inventory manager oversees a warehouse team and monitors a company's inventory levels to ensure it has enough stock to sell, ship or deliver.
 Their duties typically include working with suppliers, hiring and training new warehouse staff and using data and software to record inventory and reorder stock.
 Learning more about the responsibilities, skills and requirements of inventory managers can help you determine whether you want to pursue this career.

 In this article, we explain what an inventory manager does, outline the requirements to become one and offer additional details about the role to help you explore this career path.

 An inventory manager oversees their employer's products, supplies and materials.
-These items may be used within the business or sold or leased to its customers.
 They usually supervise inventory clerks and warehouse staff and liaise with members of different departments within the business.
-Inventory managers are employed in businesses of all sizes in a variety of industries.
-Their duties vary depending on their industry and the size of the workplace, but typically include:
+Inventory managers work in businesses of all sizes in a variety of industries.
+They may specialize in various types of inventory, such as raw materials or finished goods.
+Their responsibilities can vary depending on their industry and type of inventory management, but they typically include: